h8d13/VHS-To-Digital/README.md

 https://github.com/user-attachments/assets/504c38ed-8b5c-4fb4-b4ce-798497cb6b11

 It's not perfect and the sound could definetly be improved.
 The image is quite okay tho, even a bad setting like this interview.
+Also GitHub has compression...

 Why is this cool?